simonhighfield/nc-news/README.md

 # About Northcoders News
-This repository provides the back-end for the [Discus](https://discus-app.netlify.app/) web-app (formerly known as NC News)
+This repository provides the back-end for the [Discus](https://discus-app.netlify.app/) web-app (formerly known as NC News).
-An API is defined, and an MVC structure is used to interface between API calls and a Postgres SQL database that articles, comments etc.
+An API is defined, and an MVC structure is used to interface between API calls and a Postgres SQL database that stores articles, comments, votes etc.
 There are separate test, development, and production databases.